Know the Science: The Facts About Health News Stories

 Checklist for Understanding Health News Stories

-To figure out if a news report about a complementary health approach is giving you the full story, you should ask yourself these questions.
+To figure out if a news report about a complementary health approach is giving you the full story, you can ask yourself these questions.

-1. Was the product, procedure, or device tested on people?
-Findings from animal or laboratory research may not be immediately meaningful to your health.
+- Was the product, procedure, or device tested on people?
+Findings from animal or laboratory research may not be immediately meaningful to your health until rigorous clinical research is conducted examining the result further.

-2. Are there alternatives to the approach being discussed?
-You want to know what is already available, so you can compare your options.
+- Are there alternatives to the approach being discussed?
+Knowing what else is available can help you compare the options.

-9. Was the study funded by a group that would profit financially from the study findings?
+- Was the study funded by a group that could profit financially from the study findings?
 If so, you should be wary of the results.

-Reading, watching, or listening to health news about complementary health approaches can help you learn and stay informed about new medical findings.
+Reading, watching, or listening to news about complementary health approaches can help you learn and stay informed about new medical findings.
 However, there’s a lot of important information to consider before you try a complementary approach featured in the news.
-Remember, no matter how promising an approach may sound, it’s important to talk about it with your health care providers before you try it.
+No matter how promising an approach may sound, it’s important to talk about it with your health care providers before you try it.